A Guide to Stress-Free Flying with Your Dog or Cat

 Pets who are flying will require a travel kennel that is compliant with the International Air Transport Association (IATA)'s requirements.
-You can purchase IATA-compliant travel kennels from a local pet store, Amazon or Petmate.
+You can purchase IATA-compliant pet carriers from a local pet store, Amazon or Petmate.
 Below are the basic requirements to ensure you have the appropriate travel kennel for your pet.
-They are also outlined on our blog post here.
+They are also outlined in our blog post here.

 The door locking mechanism must be operable and made of metal.
-Plastic kennels must have metal nuts & bolts securing the top and bottom together.
+Plastic kennels must have metal nuts and bolts securing the top and bottom together.
 Twist locks or snap clips are not permitted.

-- Give your pet lots of love & affection leading up to the move.
+- Give your pet lots of love and affection leading up to the move.